larryturner/diamondback/readme.rst

 Tests
 ~~~~~

-A test solution is provided to exercise and verify components.
-A nox
+A test solution is provided to exercise and verify components, pytest is
-session is defined and pytest is used to execute unit and scenario tests.
+used to execute unit and scenario tests.

 ::